Time of the Monkey

 "Time of the Monkey" is the fifth episode of the American murder mystery comedy-drama television series Poker Face.
 The episode was written by executive story editor Wyatt Cain and story editor Charlie Peppers and directed by Lucky McKee.
 It was released on Peacock on February 2, 2023.

-The series follows Charlie Cale, a woman with the ability to detect if people are lying.
-After using her ability to win poker tournaments, she is caught by a powerful casino owner in Laughlin.
-Rather than banning her from his casino, he gives her a job as a waitress.
-After her friend is found dead, Charlie uncovers a plot where the owner's son ordered her murder to protect a powerful client.
-She is now on the run after exposing the casino, with head of security Cliff going after her.
-The episode follows Charlie working as a janitor at a retirement home.
-She becomes friends with two elderlies, Irene and Joyce, all while a man suddenly dies.
+The series follows Charlie Cale, a woman with the ability to detect if people are lying; after exposing a murder plot at a casino, she is now on the run from the owner's enforcer Cliff LeGrand.
+In the episode, Charlie works as a janitor at a retirement home.
+She becomes friends with two elderly ladies, Irene and Joyce, and must investigate when a new resident suddenly dies.

-The episode received positive reviews from critics, who praised Lyonne's performance, guest stars, tension and humor, although some questioned certain story decisions, with one reviewing complaining about the suspension of disbelief in the episode.
+The episode received positive reviews from critics, who praised Lyonne's performance, the guest stars, tension and humor, although some questioned certain story decisions, with one review complaining about the suspension of disbelief in the episode.
+For the episode, Judith Light won Outstanding Guest Actress in a Comedy Series at the 75th Primetime Creative Arts Emmy Awards.

 Plot

-At the Mossy Oaks retirement home, friends Irene (Judith Light) and Joyce (S. Epatha Merkerson) live together in the same apartment.
+At the Mossy Oaks retirement home in Millbrook, Ohio, friends Irene (Judith Light) and Joyce (S. Epatha Merkerson) live together in the same apartment.
 Irene uses a wheelchair.
 One day, they notice a man, Ben (Reed Birney), checking into the retirement home.
 Having known him, they conclude they must kill him.
 Irene locks herself in the restroom and climbs into Ben's room using the rose trellis, where she kills him with an injection of sodium nitrate and switches his medical wearable with hers before leaving the room.
 They then leave for the local zoo, where Joyce tasers Irene, causing the heart monitor on the wearable to flatline and alerting the staff, who pronounce Ben dead.
 When Irene and Joyce return to the retirement home, they switch the wearables again, providing them with an alibi.

 A few days prior, Charlie (Natasha Lyonne) is revealed to be working at Mossy Oaks.
-Despite being warned to stay away from Irene and Joyce, Charlie hangs out with them, with the three bonding over the ideology to stand up for one's beliefs.
-Irene and Joyce reveal that in their youth, they were hippies and part of a cult.
-They were both in a relationship with the cult leader, Gabriel.
-However, Gabriel abandoned them when the police raided the cult, with a gunshot costing Irene her legs.
-Later, Charlie unknowingly meets Ben, who was brought by his nephew Luca (Simon Helberg).
-At night, Ben meets with Irene and Joyce, who are aware that he is Gabriel.
-He seeks forgiveness, revealing that he helped the police in the raid in exchange for protection.
+Despite being warned to stay away from Irene and Joyce, she hangs out with them, with the three bonding over the ideology to stand up for one's beliefs.
+Irene and Joyce reveal that in their youth, they were hippies and part of a polyamorous cult, with both women having relationships with the leader, Gabriel.
+However, Gabriel abandoned them when police raided the cult, with a gunshot costing Irene the use of her legs.
+Later, Charlie unknowingly meets Ben, who was brought in by his nephew Luca (Simon Helberg).
+That night, Ben meets with Irene and Joyce, who are aware that he is Gabriel.
+Ben seeks forgiveness, revealing that he helped the police in the raid in exchange for protection.
 After he leaves, they conclude that they must kill him for his betrayal.